BU-CLOUD-F20/Securing_MS_Integrity/README.md

 ## 1. Vision and Goals Of The Project:

-CI/CD pipelines are very commonly used today, especially in the industry.
-Companies use them to enable their developers to write and immediately it into a testing environment.
+Companies in the industry utilize CI/CD pipelines to enable their developers to write and immediately upload their code to a testing environment.
 This environment is called a pipeline.
 Pipelines usually run on clusters, for better performance.
 Out of all pipelines, we chose to work with Tekton, first introduced by Google.